8 Experiential Gift Ideas in NYC for The Person Who Has It All

 Treat your favorite Cirque do Soleil fan (or anyone with a taste for the ups) to a class at New York’s Trapeze School.
 Locations at Pier 40 at Hudson River Park, Pier 16 at South Street Seaport, and Circus Warehouse in Long Island City offer lessons in gymnastics, fitness, and willpower as attendees fly trapeze, climb silks, and launch themselves by trampoline.
 By the end of an hour-and-a-half class, you’ll have learned how to swing on the bar with your legs and grab the arms of the catcher on the other side.

-- 17 Best Holiday Gifts for Her
+- 23 Holiday Gift Ideas for Her

 - The 10 Best Hotels in New York City